-After breaking ground in 2012,the results have been incredible.
+After breaking ground in 2012,the results were incredible.

-The garden produces tons of fresh, organic vegetables and fruits, and now acts as a hub for our food distribution network.
-The harvests from our two green houses, thirty-one raised garden beds and rain garden are donated to local food pantries and community organizations, and are sold at farm stands in USDA-designated food deserts.
+The garden produced tons of fresh, organic vegetables and fruits and acted as a hub for our food distribution network.
+The harvests from our two green houses, thirty-one raised garden beds and rain garden were donated to local food pantries and community organizations, and were sold at farm stands in USDA-designated food deserts.

-It’s even become a hotspot for volunteer groups from corporations, universities, churches, group homes, neighboring bingo participants and local community members.
+It even became a hotspot for volunteer groups from corporations, universities, churches, group homes, neighboring bingo participants and local community members.

 –Really productive—more than 4,000 lbs. of organic fruits and veggies every year